purescript-contrib/governance/updater/README.md

 This directory contains a command-line tool useful for updating existing contrib libraries, migrating new ones, and performing common administrative tasks.

+Please see the [contrib-updater documentation](./docs) to learn about the commands available in the CLI tool and how to manage related assets like templates.

 ## Installation

 First, ensure you have all necessary dependencies by entering a developer shell: